storesafe/cordova-sqlite-storage/README.md

 ## Sample with transaction-level nesting

-**Android version only:** In this case, the same transaction in the first executeSql() callback is being reused to run executeSql() again.
-This version will only work on the Android version and only if you make the following patch:
+In this case, the same transaction in the first executeSql() callback is being reused to run executeSql() again.
+For the Android version please make the following patch:

     diff --git a/Android/assets/www/SQLitePlugin.js b/Android/assets/www/SQLitePlugin.js
     index 51761ea..10b7595 100755